smasongarrison/syllabi/MegaSyllabus.md

 [How do I set my Canvas notification preferences?](https://community.canvaslms.com/docs/DOC-10624-4212710344)

+## Course-Specific Questions

+### Personality Psychology

+#### Is the Final Cumulative?

 ## Still have questions?
 Post them in the Discussion Board!
 I can nearly guarantee, that somebody else wants to know the answer to your question.

 ### Why did a question I asked via email show up on the discussion board?
-No one has asked me this question specifically, but...
-When students email me questions that *should* have been asked on the discussion board, I will forward the email chain to my TA and ask them to post it.
+No one has asked me this question specifically, but... when students email me questions that *should* have been asked on the discussion board, I will forward the email chain to my TA and ask them to post it.

 <!--chapter:end:0301_FAQ.Rmd-->